datacarpentry/openrefine-socialsci/_episodes/03-Filtering and Sorting.md

 > ## Exercise
 >
 > 1. What roof types are selected by this procedure?
-> 2. How would you restrict this to one of the species selected?
+> 2. How would you restrict this to only one of the roof types?
 >
 > > ## Solution
 > > 1.
 Do `Facet` > `Text facet` on the `C01_responent_roof_type` column after filtering.
 This will show that
 > > two names match your filter criteria.
 They are `mabatipitched` and `mabatisloping`.
 > > 2.
-To restrict to only one of these two species, you could make include more letters in your filter.
+To restrict to only one of these two roof types, you could make include more letters in your filter.
 > >
 > {: .solution}
 {: .challenge}